-Whilst silicone has become a roof repairer’s best friend (we buy our silicone in batches of hundreds), knowing where and how to apply this magic chemical composition is the key to a proper roof repair.
+Whilst silicone has become a roof repairer’s best friend (we buy our silicone in batches of hundreds), knowing where and how to apply this magic chemical composition is the key to a successful roof repair.

 Sometimes, all it needs is a little bit of silicone applied correctly in the right place.
 It will stop the roof leaking the next time it rains and the wonders of roofer’s silicone climbs up the recognition ladder.
 No more leaks mean a roof repair done correctly – even if it just involves a squirt of this magical roofer’s compound.